May 17, 2017

 This will give you a safety stock per product that is variable based on a risk assessment of supplier performance AND forecast accuracy.
-This is not the ultimate formula and there are many textbook examples of more advanced calculations you could apply if you have the resources and tools to do this.
+This is not the ultimate formula and there are many textbook examples of more advanced calculations you could apply if you have the resources and tools to do so.
 This will, however, give you a starting point that you can use to improve this thinking as your tools and experience improve.

 See the next lesson: Setting Inventory Policy